The Arts Council

 What does BCS Modern and The Arts Council offer?

 BCS Modern and The Arts Council will offer to one selected artist a 750 sq. ft. living space and downstairs studio/retail space with utilities (internet, water, and electricity) free for the term of the residency.
 Selected artists are required to supply their own materials, equipment, food, transportation, and all other bills.
 The residency is for individual artists – no partners, spouses, or long-term guests are allowed.
 The artist may bring a pet at the discretion of BCS Modern.
-The artist will receive a $3,000 stipend over the term of the residency, paid in monthly installments of $250.
-If the artist should leave the residency early, they will not receive any future stipend installments.
+The artist will receive a $3,000 stipend over the term of the residency, paid in full at the beginning of the residency.
+If the artist should leave the residency early, the artist will need to return a pro-rated (as determined by the Arts Council) amount of the stipend back to the Arts Council.
 The artist may also have a part-time job during the residency, no more than 20 hours a week.
 The Arts Council will offer PR opportunities including radio interviews, promotion at Arts Council events, inclusion in newsletters, attendance at Arts Council events, etc.

 What is required of the artist?